atharvayeola/ETAGuard/README.md

 # ETAguard

-ETAguard monitors BLDR deliveries, tracks promised versus actual ETAs, and surfaces SLA breaches using PostgreSQL, n8n automations, and an optional FastAPI proxy.
+ETAguard monitors your distributor's deliveries, tracks promised versus actual ETAs, and surfaces SLA breaches using PostgreSQL, n8n automations, and an optional FastAPI proxy.
 A lightweight text-triage model adds context by classifying delivery notes and highlighting likely delay causes.

 ## Table of contents